 We do not tolerate any form of discrimination or harassment by workers, customers, suppliers or others because of a person's race, color, religion, sex (including pregnancy, childbirth or related medical conditions), age, ethnicity, national origin, disability, veteran status, family status, sexual orientation, gender identity or expression, genetic information or any other basis protected by law.
-We also do not tolerate bullying; by that we mean using your position to unfairly influence, intimidate or harm someone.
+We also do not tolerate bullying; by that we mean using your position to unfairly influence, intimidate or harm someone

-Q. One of my co-workers has a habit of telling questionable ethnic or "off-color" jokes.
+- Q. One of my co-workers has a habit of telling questionable ethnic or "off-color" jokes.
 This offends me and others.
-How can I get this to stop?

-A. Company policy prohibits this type of behavior.
+How can I get this to stop? - A. Company policy prohibits this type of behavior.
 You may discuss your feelings with the person telling the joke.
-If you are uncomfortable doing so, consult with your Supervisor, the Human Resources Department, call the Corporate Integrity HOTLINE (1-800-838-2552) or the web reporting tool.
+If you are uncomfortable doing so, consult with your Supervisor, the HR Department, use the web reporting tool or call the Corporate Integrity HOTLINE (1-800-838-2552).